-- To see what legal structure the organisation has, check its governing document (its constitution or rules) and its entry on the Australian Business Register.
+- To confirm your organisation's legal structure, check its governing document and its details on the Australian Business Register.

-- that the organisation operates on a not-for-profit basis, and
+- that your organisation operates on a not-for-profit basis

-- the rules and processes that outline the way the organisation makes decisions, the way it governed, and how it is to be wound up.
+- the rules and processes that outline the way your organisation makes decisions, the way it is governed, and how it is to be wound up.

-The governing document you upload as part of the application should be the final copy and not have any drafting amendments.
+The governing document you upload as part of your application should be the final copy and not have any drafting notes or amendments.

-Organisations set up by an Act of Parliament, canon law, Letters Patent or Royal Charter may not have separate governing document and should provide a copy of their governing act instead.
+Organisations set up by an Act of Parliament, canon law, Letters Patent or Royal Charter may not have a separate governing document.
+These organisations should provide a copy of their governing act instead.

 Date of establishment